azusalad/Kana/README.md

 ## Options
 Edit `config.py` to edit performance changes and feedback text.
 You can also edit the pictures in `assets/ranks/` with your desired feedback pictures.
+To see the pictures, you must be using Kitty or Konsole.